SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Ex wolf spawn rate is adjusted
  - Ex wolf spirits can be grazed
  - Ex wolf spirit kill reward is decreased
+ - Ex attack will spawn a couple normal wolf spirits
  - Spell card lasers are longer and shoot faster

 Yuuma: